I am fast closing in on the 10th anniversary of my first ever purchase of a Singapore stock.

 To be sure, long term investing doesn’t always work out.
 As I alluded to earlier, I have had my share of losers as well.
 But, when you hold onto the winners through the years, they may outweigh the losers by a wide margin.
 After all, the most you can lose in a stock is 100% while the most you can gain is theoretically infinite.

 There are many ways to approach investing.

-Overall, what I’ve described above is an investing approach which fits my lifestyle as I do not have to tend to my companies on a daily basis.
-If the business keeps purring, I can enjoy a good night’s sleep and spend time on other important things in life.
+My preference is towards investing for the long-term in great companies with simple investing.
+My investing approach also fits my lifestyle where I do not have to tend to my companies on a daily basis.
+If the business keeps purring, I can enjoy a good night’s sleep.

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
-Motley Fool Singapore contributor Chin Hui Leong owns shares in Suntec REIT.
+Motley Fool Singapore contributor Chin Hui Leong owns shares in Netflix, Chipotle Mexican Grill and Suntec REIT.